iiAhmedYT/ModernDisguise/README.md

                 // the boolean is whether this is a fake nickname or not .setName("BillBobbyBob", false)
                 // you could as well use Disguise.Builder#setSkin(textures, signature)
-                // which is more recommended
+                // or even Disguise.Builder#setSkin(uuid, skinAPI)
-                // it's recommended to run this async since #setSkin from an online API will block the mainthread .setSkin(SkinAPI.MOJANG_UUID, "example-uuid")
+                // it's recommended to run this async since #setSkin from an online API will block the mainthread .setSkin("example-name", SkinAPI.MOJANG) // You don't have to specify an API (mojang is default)
                 // this will change the player into a zombie for others only .setEntityType(EntityType.ZOMBIE)
                 .build();